 An Easy Walk In Old Lyme, Connecticut

-Easy Hiking At The DEEP Trail In Old Lyme, CT
+Easy Hiking at the DEEP Trail in Old Lyme, Connecticut

 Along side the DEEP building is a wooden path that becomes a boardwalk over the water.
 It goes into preserved marshland on Long Island Sound.
 It is an easy walk, with beautiful views of the sound, the boats and marshes.
-With opportunities to observe some of the wildlife.
+It offers and opportunity to observe some of the wildlife, most water fowl.

 I have suggestions for what else to visit in Old Lyme and where to eat.
 Maybe you would like to take this walk after your meal or before.
 Either way, it's a really relaxing day.